 Many of the experts on our list have founded their own companies and are extremely active in the industry.
 Whether they’re blogging, tweeting or speaking at industry conferences, these individuals will keep you in the know.

-4. Ben Kepes, @benkepes, focuses on how cloud computing enables more flexibility in working environments.
+1. Ben Kepes, @benkepes, focuses on how cloud computing enables more flexibility in working environments.
 He speaks at conferences and events worldwide as a member of Clouderati.
-For 2013, Kepes is looking forward to "smart use of software to increase storage efficiency.
+He has been the director of Diversity Limited for the last ten years where he works with investing, advising, and consulting.